Amateur radio FAQ

 Licensing

-You can find out how to get started in amateur radio by going to the Get Started section and the Becoming a Radio Amateur FAQ on this website.
+You can find out how to get started in amateur radio by going to the Getting Started section and the Becoming a Radio Amateur FAQ on this website.

 Go to Ofcom Online Services and fill in the online form.
 You will be issued with a user name and password.
 This allows you to log into Ofcom’s licensing service and apply for your licence, as well as revalidating it.

-At intervals of not more than five years, or if any of your personal details change - such as name, house address, email.
+At intervals of not more than five years, or if any of your personal details change; such as your name, house address, or email address.
 We recommend making revalidation an annual process.
-To revalidate, log in to Ofcom Online Services and amend any details as soon as possible, this will automatically revalidate your licence.
-If you have not yet registered to use the Ofcom Online Licensing Service you will need to do so in order to access your licence online.
-When registering for the first time you will need to have details of your licence serial number (such as 1-2345-6789 or AM123456), which can be found on page one of your licence document.
-Our revalidation webpage has further advice.
+To revalidate, log in to Ofcom Online Services and amend any details as soon as possible.
+This automatically revalidates your licence.
+If you have not yet registered to use the Ofcom Online Licensing Service you need to do so in order to access your licence online.
+When registering for the first time you need to have details of your licence serial number (i.e. 1-2345-6789 or AM123456), which can be found on the first page of your licence document.
+Our revalidation page has further advice.

-You can download an OfW346 application form (11-page/466KB PDF) from the Ofcom website, or contact Ofcom (Spectrum Licensing) and ask for an OfW346 application form.
-Please note that Ofcom will only permit a licensee to hold one Full Licence.
+Download Ofcom application form OFW346 (PDF) from the Ofcom website, or contact Ofcom (Spectrum Licensing) and ask for application form OFW346.
+Please note that Ofcom only permit a licensee to hold one Full Licence.
 If you wish to renew a Full Licence that has previously lapsed you will be required to surrender a current Full Licence if you hold one.

-Airborne transmissions of any kind in bands such as 2.4 & 5GHz are specifically prohibited in all UK amateur radio licences.
+Airborne transmissions of any kind in bands such as 2.4 and 5GHz are specifically prohibited in all UK amateur radio licences.
 Ofcom has this guidance on using low power licence-exempt frequencies for model control.
 Airborne transmissions are legal from such licence-exempt compliant equipment.
-This includes links operating on the 2.4GHz and with a maximum power of 10mW EIRP and on the 5.8GHz band with a maximum power of 25mW EIRP.
-Ofcom also offers UAS licenses for longer range drones etc. Using a medium gain receiving aerial and a sensitive receiver, a video range of around a mile should be quite possible—but note that it is generally illegal to fly your model beyond unaided visual range.
-Further useful information about legal first-person view (FPV) video is provided by the British Model Flying Association (BMFA).
+This includes links operating on the 2.4GHz and with a maximum power of 10mW EIRP, and on the 5.8GHz band with a maximum power of 25mW EIRP.
+Ofcom also offers UAS licenses for longer range drones, etc. Using a medium gain receiving aerial and a sensitive receiver, a video range of around a mile should be quite possible—but note that it is generally illegal to fly your model beyond unaided visual range.

 RadCom and GB2RS News

 Log into RSGB Membership Services at rsgb.org/members and check your email address is up-to-date in Update Details.
-If not, update it.
-Then go to Manage Preferences and tap or click the Subscribe link next to GB2RS email alerts.
-The alerts will begin the next Friday afternoon.
-To unsubscribe from the mailing list go back into Manage Preferences and tap or click the Unsubscribe link next to GB2RS email alerts.
+If it's not, please update it first.
+Then go to Manage Preferences and check the Subscribe button next to GB2RS email alerts.
+The alerts will then begin the following Friday afternoon.
+To unsubscribe from the mailing list go back to Manage Preferences and uncheck the Unsubscribe link next to GB2RS email alerts.

-Details of upcoming rallies and other events can be found in the UK Events Planner or the latest edition of RadCom.
+Details of upcoming rallies and other events can be found on our Rallies page, or in the latest edition of RadCom.

-Log into your club’s Membership Services account and complete the form in the Events Planner section, this will also display your rally in the online UK Events Planner.
-Alternatively, you can email details of the rally to radcom@rsgb.org.uk which covers both RadCom and GB2RS, but not the online Events Planner.
+Email details of the rally to radcom@rsgb.org.uk which covers both RadCom and GB2RS.
 When submitting rally information for the print magazine, please note the RadCom copy deadlines.

 Operating issues